 Due to the negative stereotypes, many small businesses shy away from taking the plunge with Amazon, but in most circumstances, the e-commerce giant actually helps, not hurts.

-With advantages that range from an extended reach to opportunities for fast and simple fulfillment, there's a lot to be gained by partnering with Jeff Bezos' internet titan.
+With advantages ranging from extended reach to opportunities for fast, simple fulfillment, there's a lot to gain by partnering with Jeff Bezos' internet titan.